-When children are named in reports of imminent danger, immediate (no later than 24 hours) face-to-face contact with alleged victims and their primary caregiver must occur.
+When children are identified in reports of imminent danger, immediate (no later than 24 hours) face-to-face contact with alleged victims and their primary caregiver must occur.
 [Minn.
-Stat. § 626.556, subd.
-10(j)] If initial face-to-face contact is delegated through an MOU or contract with an outside social service provider, it must be submitted to the Minnesota Department of Human Services.
-A contracted social service provider must comply with and make decisions in accordance with Minnesota statute and rule; the Minnesota Child Maltreatment Intake, Screening and Response Path Guidelines; and any other department guidance provided regarding intake, screening, response path assignment; initial face-to-face contacts; safety assessment and planning.
+Stat.
+260E.20, subd.
+2] If initial face-to-face contact is delegated through an MOU, or contract with an outside social service provider, it must be submitted to the Minnesota Department of Human Services.
+Contracted social service providers must comply with and make decisions in accordance with Minnesota statutes and rules; the Minnesota Child Maltreatment Intake, Screening and Response Path Guidelines; and other department guidance provided regarding intake, screening, response path assignment; initial face-to-face contacts; safety assessment and planning.

 Imminent danger means that a child is threatened with immediate and present maltreatment that is life threatening or likely to result in abandonment, sexual abuse, or serious physical injury.
 [Minn.
 Admin.
-R. 9560.0214, subp.
-12] The local social service agency is required to respond to reports including imminent danger immediately, and no later than 24 hours, regardless of a child's in-home or out-of- home placement status.
+Rule 9560.0214, subp.
+12] Local social service agencies are required to respond to reports including imminent danger immediately, and no later than 24 hours, regardless of child's in-home or out-of-home placement status.